 What are the Social Compromises Necessary for Expats Moving to Live in Costa Rica?

 This blog would be more apt under a “social” rather than a “legal” due diligence category.
-Still, I believe that after over twenty-five years of living in Costa Rica and twenty-one years practicing law, a reflection on these social compromises is necessary to complete the legal due diligence investigation required of any ex-pat moving to live in Costa Rica.
+Still, I believe that after twenty-six years of living in Costa Rica and twenty-one years of practicing law, a reflection on these social compromises is necessary to complete the legal due diligence investigation required of any ex-pat moving to live in Costa Rica.
+In most cases, the consideration of the logistics of the move will overshadow the consideration of the fact of the cultural change to be experienced.
 This is particularly true of U.S. and Canadian ex-pats, who make up the greatest number of such ex-pats and face the biggest challenges to socially adapt.
 Moving to live in a foreign country is a life-changing event and an expensive undertaking.
 It is imperative that an ex-pat contemplating such a move be complete in both their legal and social due diligence inquiries.
 The integrity of the party providing the expat with such advice must also be of serious consideration, as to any over-riding self-interest, or other conflict of interest which may exist with the advice giver.

 I first visited Costa Rica on vacation in 1993.
 I was practicing law in Victoria, B.C. at the time, but I knew then, that I wanted to arrange my affairs, to make the move to live in Costa Rica.
 In August of 1998, I made the move and I have lived in Costa Rica ever since, visiting Canada on vacation every few years.

-As statistics show, a large percentage of expats return to their home country within two years of moving to live full-time in Costa Rica, for the reason of not being able to “fit in” socially speaking.
+As statistics show, a large percentage of expats return to their home country within two years of moving to live full-time in Costa Rica, for the significant reason of not being able to “fit in” socially speaking.
+Obviously, other reasons may also exist for this to occur.

 The Differences in Legal Structure